-Certification for all disciplines expires every 2 years and must be renewed if the employee continues to work as part of the acquisition workforce.
+Certification for all disciplines expires every two years and must be renewed if the employee continues to work as part of the acquisition workforce.
 Acquisition workforce members must earn continuous learning points to maintain certification.
 Continuous learning points can be earned through training, seminars, conferences, special projects, education, and other developmental activities related to the discipline.
-Refer to each discipline for the specific number of continuous learning points and associated timeframes required for certification renewal.
+Refer to each discipline for the specific number of continuous learning points, associated timeframes and process required for certification renewal.
 Certification renewals must be requested using the FAA acquisition certification renewal application found in the AMS guidance section for acquisition career program.